72636c/hyperspaced/README.md

 ## Mouseprint

-_This is a shameless clone of <https://www.npmjs.com/package/letter-spacing>._
+_This is a shameless rip-off of <https://www.npmjs.com/package/letter-spacing>._